 A carer’s assessment is a conversation about your wellbeing.
 It's not a test of your ability as a carer.
 It's an opportunity to talk about how you feel and identify sources of support for you.
 It will look at:

 - your feelings

 - how caring affects your work, finances, leisure, education, wider family and relationships

 - what you'd like to achieve

 If you'd like someone to call you and chat about your needs, please get in touch with Carers Matter Norfolk.

 Carers Matter Norfolk is the countywide service funded by Norfolk County Council and the NHS to provide support to unpaid carers of all ages.
 All services are free.

 Support is available to those caring for someone living in Norfolk, whether the carer lives in the county or elsewhere (caring at a distance).
 They are experienced in delivering carers assessments (for adult carers), action plans, emergency planning and health and wellbeing support.

-Carers Matter Norfolk are able to connect with carers by a variety of means, for example, digitally, telephone, face to face (if/when permitted by national guidance).
+They are able to connect with carers by a variety of means, for example, digitally, telephone and face to face.